 “I did not become a father without taking careful consideration for my responsibility to do so,” says Edward, age 35, speaking of his two children, Lydiah,8, and Leonidas, 6.
 But because of the cruel, and often unrealized consequences of cannabis laws, he has to fear losing this right.
 He and his ex have been in and out of custody court for a few years.
 Each time, CPS does not look favorably on his choice to treat his Bipolar depression with cannabis despite his enrollment as a registered Virginia medical cannabis patient.
 There has been proposed legislation to protect patients, but it was not passed.
 Patients need safe and regulated access to cannabis that gives full therapeutic treatment without the fear of uprooting their children’s lives.

-Edward struggles with depression and anxiety and follows his doctor’s professional recommendation to take medications to manage his condition, but to still be the connected and mindful parent in which he commits to proved to be a challenge under this plan.
-He was needing meds to wake up and also other meds to sleep.
+Edward struggles with depression and anxiety and followed his previous doctor’s professional recommendation to take medications to manage his condition, but to be the connected and mindful parent in which he commits proved to be a challenge under this plan.
+He was needing meds to both wake up and to sleep.
 His doctors would prescribe more pills to counteract the side effects of the original meds.
-Often these added meds resulted in making him feel sick, sometimes suicidal and sedated enough to sleep 16 hours a day.
-It became difficult as he was forced to make a choice between helping one set of symptoms staying awake and alert enough to care for his children or go off these medications risking violations to the child custodial agreement with his former partner in 2016.
+It became difficult as he was forced to make a choice between helping one set of symptoms staying awake and alert enough to care for his children or go off these medications risking violations to the child custodial agreement with his former partner.
 Cannabis seemed to help him manage his health better.

 Child custody injustice over cannabis use happens every single day.
 Anyone seeking legal custody of a minor is assessed for suitability and appropriate environment by a team from Child Protective Services.
 If the social workers or their supervisors feel that there are issues which counter a child’s best interest, they can deny custody.